Welfare Check-Ins: Keeping Lone Workers Connected and Safe

 When guards work alone, regular check-ins ensure someone notices if something goes wrong.
 Here's how to implement welfare checks without creating busywork.

 A guard working alone at 3 AM has a medical emergency.
 How long before anyone notices?
-Welfare check-ins close that gap.
+Without a welfare check system, the answer might be hours—until the next shift arrives to find their colleague incapacitated.
+Welfare check-ins close that gap by requiring periodic confirmation that lone workers are okay.

 Welfare check-ins require guards to periodically confirm they're okay.
 Missed check-ins trigger automatic escalation to supervisors.
 Configure intervals based on risk level (15-30 min for high-risk, 30-60 min for standard, 1-2 hours for low-risk).